MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

 ## Monitoring sessions

-You can list all top-level submitted items within your Quantum workspace in **Job Management** blade, that is, Sessions and individual jobs that aren't associated with any Session.
+You can list all top-level submitted items within your Quantum workspace in **Job Management** blade, that is, sessions and individual jobs that aren't associated with any session.

 1. Select **Job Management** blade in your Quantum workspace.
 1. Identify the jobs of type **Session**.
 In this view you can see the Unique ID of a Session in column **Id** and monitor its **Status**.
-1. Click on a Session's name for more details.
+1. Click on a session's name for more details.
-1. You can see the list of **All jobs** within the Session and monitor their status.
+1. You can see the list of **All jobs** within the session and monitor their status.

 ## Provider support